 Self-Driving Laboratories

-A self-driving laboratory closes the experimental loop.
+Self-driving labs, also called autonomous laboratories, close the experimental loop.
 A model proposes an experiment, automated hardware runs it, the result returns to the model, and the model proposes the next experiment.
 The autonomy is not in the robotics alone; it is in the loop.
-Coscientist demonstrated this for Pd-catalysed cross-coupling chemistry with GPT-4 as planner (Boiko et al., 2023).
+Evidence spans closed-loop chemistry and materials systems, while current biology examples remain lab-in-the-loop rather than autonomous robotic loops.
+Coscientist demonstrated the pattern for Pd-catalysed cross-coupling chemistry with GPT-4 as planner (Boiko et al., 2023).
 Virtual Lab demonstrated multi-agent biology research that produced experimentally validated SARS-CoV-2 nanobodies (Swanson et al., 2025).
 Robin extended the biology branch into lab-in-the-loop therapeutic-candidate discovery for dry age-related macular degeneration (Ghareeb et al., 2026).
-A-Lab reported autonomous discovery of dozens of inorganic materials and then drew published commentary and a ChemRxiv critique that illustrate how easily novelty claims can run ahead of validation (Szymanski et al., 2023; Neilson, 2023; Leeman et al., 2024, preprint).
+A-Lab reported autonomous discovery of dozens of inorganic materials and then drew published commentary and a later PRX Energy critique that illustrate how easily novelty claims can run ahead of validation (Szymanski et al., 2023; Neilson, 2023; Leeman et al., 2024).
 The capability is real for bounded optimisation; general autonomous discovery is not.

 Use this chapter to: